geoffmcnamara/newspaper-hugo-subtheme/README.md

 cd /tmp/
 git clone https://github.com/geoffmcnamara/newspaper-hugo-subtheme
 cd newspaper-hugo-subtheme
-rsync -av --exclude=".*" --exclude="README.md" ./ /your/hugo/website-base/  # this will exclude the .git directory and the README.md
+rsync -av --exclude=".*" --exclude="README.md" --exclude=config.toml --exclude=layouts/_default  ./ /your/hugo/website-base/
+# the above will exclude the .git directory, the README.md, the config.toml file, and the layouts/_default dir and config.toml file
+#   (should only be included if you want the _default  a free-standing theme (not a sub-theme).
 cd /your/hugo/website-base/
 ```
 * edit the ./content/articles/_index.md file to change the general variables used in this subtheme

 * build your hugo files with:
 ```
 hugo serve -v